ga-dc/DOC_immersive/w02/intro_to_charting/readme.md

 var myBarChart = new Chart(ctx).Bar(data)
 ```

 > this thing Chart, it was defined by chartJS.
 As was `.Bar`.
 What isn't defined is data, we need to define that.
-What this line of code says to me is, I'm going to create a new chart, its type will be bar, and it will have some data(the data we haven't defined yet)r.
+What this line of code says to me is, I'm going to create a new chart, its type will be bar, and it will have some data(the data we haven't defined yet).

 Let's define data now.
-In many charting libraries, including chartJS, they want there data formatted pretty specifically.
+In many charting libraries, including chartJS, they want their data formatted pretty specifically.
 Here's what it looks like for bar charts in ChartJS.
 In `script.js`:

 ```js
 var data = {